vinnihoke/Sprint-Challenge--Javascript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- [ ] Both items will call every item in an array and execute a block of code.
+However, only the .map() method will return a new array.
+If you aren't careful, your .forEach() method can modify your original array and give you unexpected results, therefore a .map() method that automatically creates a new array may be favorable.

 2. What is the difference between a function and a method?

+- [ ] Although both perform similar operations, a method only works on an object, whereas a function can be on its own.
+Methods are found in object oriented programming.

 3. What is closure?

+- [ ]  Closure could also be referred to as scope in programming.
+For instance there are local and global functions and variables.
+A local variable can pull global variables, but a function living in the global scope cannot accept a local variable living in a function; unless it has been returned in some cases.
+You must be mindful when creating variables, and when you'll need to access those variables in the future.

 4. Describe the four rules of the 'this' keyword.

+- [ ] Window/Global Object Binding: When in global scope, this will refer to the window/console object.

+- [ ] Implicit Binding: The object will be whatever is to the left of the dot.
+This will "reset" `this` to the object you're referring to.
+You can then use dot notation to access it's values with this.value.

+- [ ] New Binding: This will create a new object based on a constructor function.
+This is a "template" of an object that with the `new` keyword will generate a new variable with all of the constructor's values.
+Essentially we're creating a function that creates an object for us.

+- [ ] Explicit Binding: Whenever JavaScript’s call or apply method is used, this is explicitly defined.
+We can explicitly pull values into the new objects and create new context for them.

 5. Why do we need super() in an extended class?

+- [ ] Super() pulls in the values of the previous constructor.
+This is especially useful because we can pull in all of the object values from the previous, then add new ones that pertain specifically to the new object.
+For instance we might create a base class of Person, but then we might have an extended class of Occupation.
+Each person would have an occupation, therefore we can extend the Person class with the Occupation class to talk about their line of work.
+We can pass in values to Occupation without disturbing the Person class.

 ## Project Set up